Ni-Songhao/UnifiedReward/README.md

 </div>

+## 🔥 News
+😊 We are actively gathering feedback from the community to improve our models. **We welcome your input and encourage you to stay updated through our repository**!!

+Please leave us a star ⭐ if you find our work helpful.
+- [2025/4] 🔥🔥 We updated [UnifiedReward-7B](https://huggingface.co/CodeGoat24/UnifiedReward-7b), incorporating valuable feedback from the community, and released [UnifiedReward-7B-v1.5](https://huggingface.co/CodeGoat24/UnifiedReward-7b-v1.5) by introducing pointwise scoring for generated images across three dimensions: alignment, coherence, and style, each rated on a continuous scale from 1 to 5.
+  1. **Alignment** quantifies how well an image matches its prompt.
+  2. **Coherence** assesses the logical consistency of the image and the absence of artifacts or visual glitches.
+  3. **Style** reflects the visual appeal of the image, independent of the prompt.

+  Welcome to try the latest version, and the inference code is in `./inference/point_score_ACS_image_generation.py`.
+- [2025/3] 🔥🔥 We released all pair rank and point score inference codes in `./inference` directory.
+- [2025/3] 🔥🔥 We released the evaluation code in `benchmark_evaluation` directory.
+- [2025/3] 🔥🔥 We released image and video understanding and generation DPO code.
+- [2025/3] 🔥🔥 We released UnifiedReward training code.
+- [2025/3] 🔥🔥 We released our unified training dataset in [Huggingface](https://huggingface.co/collections/CodeGoat24/unifiedreward-training-data-67c300d4fd5eff00fa7f1ede).
+- [2025/3] 🔥🔥 We released our checkpoints in [Huggingface](https://huggingface.co/collections/CodeGoat24/unifiedreward-models-67c3008148c3a380d15ac63a).
+- [2025/3] 🔥 We launched the [project page](https://codegoat24.github.io/UnifiedReward/) and [paper](https://arxiv.org/pdf/2503.05236).

 ## 📖 Introduction

 This repository release the **UnifiedReward** -- the first unified reward model for multimodal understanding and generation assessment, enabling both pairwise ranking and pointwise scoring, which can be employed for vision model preference alignment.